UTSASRG/NumaPerf/llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone-virtual-near-miss.rst

 ==========================

-Warn if a function is a near miss (ie. the name is very similar and the function signature is the same) to a virtual function from a base class.
+Warn if a function is a near miss (ie. the name is very similar and the function signiture is the same) to a virtual function from a base class.

 Example: